Wired (book): Reception

 In 2013, Tanner Colby, who co-authored the 2005 book Belushi: A Biography with Pisano, wrote about how Wired exposes Woodward's strengths and weaknesses as a journalist.
 While in the process of researching the anecdotes related in the book, he found that while many of them were true, Woodward missed, or didn't seek out, their meaning or context.

 For example, in Woodward's telling, a "lazy and undisciplined" Belushi is guided through the scene on the cafeteria line in Animal House by director John Landis, yet other actors present for that scene recall how much of it was improvised by the actor in one single take.
 Blair Brown told author Tanner Colby that Woodward had "tricked" her into describing her and Belushi’s preparation for a love scene in Continental Divide, and Brown remained angry at Woodward years later while telling the story of Woodward’s deceitfulness.
 Colby notes that Woodward devotes a single paragraph to Belushi's grandmother's funeral, where he hit a low point and resolved to get clean for the filming of Continental Divide, while Woodward diligently documented every instance of drug abuse over a period of many years that he turned up.
-"It's like someone wrote a biography of Michael Jordan in which all the stats and scores are correct, but you come away with the impression that Michael Jordan wasn't very good at playing basketball," he concluded.
+"It's like someone wrote a biography of Michael Jordan in which all the stats and scores are correct, but you come away with the impression that Michael Jordan wasn't very good at playing basketball," Colby concluded.

 Dan Aykroyd denounced Wired publicly.
 Interviewed on television by Bobbie Wygant for NBC 5 in 1984, Aykroyd responded to the question of whether Woodward had interviewed him before writing the book:

+Woodward publicly credited journalist John Ward Anderson, whom Aykroyd claimed wrote most of Wired, with assistance in the writing of the book, stating in its foreword, "John Ward Anderson, a 1981 Harvard graduate, assisted me in all aspects of producing this book – its conception, research, writing and organization.
+His role could not have been greater.
+He is a dedicated journalist and tireless worker.
+This book is as much his as it is mine."

+Bill Murray, on an episode of The Joe Rogan Experience, criticized Woodward's reliance on sources "far outside [Belushi's] inner circle" and revealed he was approached to be interviewed but turned it down because it "smelled funny."